grantcooksey/euler-problems/Lessons.md

 ## Code Templates

-Code templates are a useful feature for quickly creating a code skeleton for a new project.
-I created a `skeleton` folder to ease this process for when I work in a bash shell but I was curious to see if I could add the
+Code templates are a useful feature for quickly creating a code template for a new project.
+I created a `template` folder to ease this process for when I work in a bash shell but I was curious to see if I could add the
 [code templates](https://www.jetbrains.com/help/pycharm/2017.1/file-and-code-templates.html)